 Joseph Carpenter Silversmith Shop 1772, 71 East Town Street

 Joseph Carpenter’s silversmith shop is believed to be one of the few surviving silversmith shops in New England.
 Joseph made clocks, pewter, jewelry and engravings.
 Today, his work is highly valued by collectors.
 Joseph shared the shop with his brother Gardner Carpenter, who operated a mercantile business.
-Today, the building is owned by the Society of the Founders of Norwich and is rented as a law office.
+Today, the building is owned by the Society of the Founders of Norwich.
 The building is in the Colonial/Georgian style.

 Benjamin Butler’s House